 — Tim Pitt (@timpitt100) March 12, 2018

-The big-lunged AMG motor pops and spits with feral ferocity as I hit three-figure speeds on the start/finish straight, then stamp on the fade-free brakes for a deceptively tight left-hander.
-Several times I misjudge my speed, but the Aston flatters to deceive, regaining its composure when I’ve lost mine.
-After two flat-out sessions, I’m exhausted yet utterly exhilarated.
+The big-lunged AMG motor popped and spat as I reached three-figure speeds on the start/finish straight, then stamped on the fade-free brakes for a deceptively tight left-hander.
+Several times I misjudged my speed, but the Aston flatters to deceive, regaining its composure when I’d lost mine.
+After two flat-out sessions, I was exhausted yet exhilarated.

-Even after the endorphins have faded and I’m back home in non-sunny Surrey, I’m still unfeasibly excited about the new Vantage.
-I’m no Aston apologist – I found the outgoing Vantage flawed and the DB11 underwhelming – but this car feels like a game-changer for Gaydon.
+Even after the endorphins had faded and I was back home in non-sunny Surrey, I still felt excited about the Vantage.
+I’m no Aston apologist – I found the old Vantage flawed and the DB11 underwhelming – but this car upped Aston’s game.

 Better than Becker’s benchmark 911?
-I’m not sure.
-It’s more characterful than a GTS, certainly, and easier to live with than the GT3 it more closely matches on price.
-Diehard Porsche devotees won’t be cancelling their subscriptions to Total 911 just yet, but Aston serves up ample style, ability, excitement and badge kudos to sway the floating voters.
+In many ways, not quite.
+But it’s more characterful than a new 992 Turbo, and probably easier to live with than the forthcoming GT3.
+Porsche devotees won’t be cancelling their subscriptions to Total 911 just yet, but Aston serves up ample style, ability, excitement and badge kudos to sway the floating voters.

-Impressively, it’s also a better car than the Mercedes-AMG GT it shares many parts with, and feels more bespoke and downright special than anything in its class – save perhaps the McLaren 540C.
-It’s a supercar in all senses of the word.
-Bring on the V12 version.
+Impressively, it’s also a better car than the Mercedes-AMG GT it shares many parts with, and feels more bespoke and downright special than anything in its class – save perhaps the McLaren 570S.
+Let’s hope they make a V12 version – that could be our drive of 2021…

 Verdict: 4.5 stars